H.R. 1458: VETS Opportunity Act of 2025

 Who benefits from H.R.
 1458?

-Service members whose classes are interrupted by orders
+Service members pulled out of class by orders

-Students in independent study programs would gain stronger academic-contact standards because, beginning with terms starting on or after August 1, 2026, those programs must provide regular and substantive interaction between students and instructors.
+Students in these programs get a stronger guarantee of instructor contact — starting with terms on or after August 1, 2026, the program has to provide regular and substantive interaction to count for benefits.

 School certifying officials